kalabox/kalabox-app-pantheon/docs/users/config.md

 **php** - Either `53` or `55`.
 Change and run `kbox rebuild` to switch php versions.
 **skipdata** - An array of Drupal tables.
 The data of which should be skipped.
 [Uses Drush glob syntax](https://github.com/drush-ops/drush/blob/master/examples/example.drushrc.php#L234)

+!!! attention "`skipdata` on available on Drush 7 and higher"
+    This functionality is only available if your Pantheon environment is running `drush 7` or higher.
+You can use `kbox terminus site` to both check and set the drush version.